fkie-cad/SNAFUzz/Readme.md

 ## Overview

-_SNAFUzz_ is a snapshot-based fuzzer designed to attack the Windows kernel or userspace components.
+_SNAFUzz_ is a snapshot-based fuzzer designed to attack Windows kernel- or userspace-components.
 The system loosely consists of four components:
 - A custom hypervisor capable of booting Windows 11.
 - A deterministic full system emulator designed for snapshot fuzzing.